AntonioDehesa/tilop/README.md

 In learning, I continued my Python for CV course.
 Im in the third section, using OpenCV.
 Liking it so far.

+## Day 22: Feb 10 2021
+### Today's progress:

+I simply continued with my Python for OpenCV course.
+Today, it was all about drawing on images using OpenCV.
+It was slow, but it is neccesary.
+That is all for today...

 <!---
 ## Day x
 ### Today's progress: